pwang00/pwang00.github.io/_posts/2025-08-31-tfcctf-the-bear.md

 * Sample a random element in the range [0, 2^26) up to 2000 times
 * Query the XOR cipher-encrypted flag, where the key is formed by randomly choosing indices from [0, 256)

-Recall that Python's random module implements Mersenne Twister, and being able to sample 2000 consecutive outputs strongly suggests that a state recovery attack is the intended solution.
-However, there are a few twists:
+Recall that Python's random module implements Mersenne Twister (MT19937), and being able to sample 2000 consecutive outputs strongly suggests that a state recovery attack is the intended solution.
+However, there are a few caveats:

-* Traditional state recovery attacks against Mersenne Twister typically require at least 624 32-bit integer samples, but each sample here is truncated to 2^26, meaning we only get 26 bits of information (and we haven't yet ascertained which 26 bits)
+* Traditional state recovery attacks against MT19937 typically require at least 624 32-bit integer samples, but each sample here is truncated in a manner that preseves only 26 bits of information (and we haven't yet ascertained the structure of those 26 bits)
-* `random.choices()` calls `random.random()` under the hood, which generates 2 random 32-bit integers and partially truncates them before computing the float
+* The truncation itself is not guaranteed to be expressible in terms of bitwise operations, which might complicate recovery

-This setup can be broken with [SymRandCracker](https://github.com/icemonster/symbolic_mersenne_cracker/tree/main), but let's first examine both of the above methods to better understand their idiosyncracies and ensure that we set the solver up correctly.
+Let's first examine the `random.choices()` call to better understand its idiosyncracies so we can verify the above.

-`random.choices` is implemented directly in Python:
+`random.choices()` is implemented directly in Python:

 ```python
 def choices(self, population, weights=None, *, cum_weights=None, k=1):